uc-python/python-for-web-scraping/04-beautifulsoup/md_slides/intro.md

 1. What's BeautifulSoup?

-2. BeautifulSoup Classes

-3. Getting Elements by Hierarchy
+2. Getting Elements by Hierarchy

-4. Getting Elements by Search
+3. Getting Elements by Search

-5. Demo: Scraping Facts about Sherlock Holmes
+4. Demo: Scraping Facts about Sherlock Holmes

 ---

 # Goals

-1. Students will be able to use Python to programmatically fetch any piece of data on a static page via BeautifulSoup.
+1. Students will be able to use Python to programmatically fetch an arbitrary bit of data on a static page via BeautifulSoup.

 ---